Eye Sources

 I often get asked where to find eyes for amigurumi making.
 They can be called variously animal eyes, safety eyes, or craft eyes, and can be difficult to locate.
 If you aren’t lucky enough to find them in your local craft store, there are plenty of online sources.

+I’ve compiled this list of sources – recommended by my customers – where you can find amigurumi eyes.
 I haven’t purchased from the following, so I can’t personally recommend them, but I have heard that others have had success shopping for eyes at these online stores.
-If you know of any more, or have any recommendations to share, please leave a comment on this page and I will add them to the list.
+If you know of any more, or have any recommendations to share, please leave a comment on this page and I’ll add them to the list.
+Likewise, if you find any of the links below are no longer valid, please let me know so I can fix/remove them!

 In the US